Unified Interpretation of Scalegenesis in Conformally Extended Standard Models: Introduction

-Along this kind of the conformal extension from the SM, the most general and simplest scenario introduces only one SM-singlet scalar, $S$, which couples to the Higgs doublet via biquadratic forms~\cite{Hempfling:1996ht,Meissner:2006zh}, like $ |H|^2 | S|^2$, known as the {\it Higgs portal scenario}.
-In this case, the EW scale can be dynamically generated from the scale-symmetry breaking at the quantum level, in the following two different ways: \begin{itemize} \item {\it perturbative type} -- Coleman-Weinberg (CW) mechanism~\cite{Coleman:1973jx,Gildener:1976ih} for weakly-coupled massless scalars (\cite{Hempfling:1996ht,Meissner:2006zh} and also see, e.g., related references that have cited those papers); \item {\it nonperturbative type} -- dimensional transmutation of a nonperturbatively created scale by a strongly coupled hidden sector~ \cite{Kubo:2014ova,Hur:2011sv,Holthausen:2013ota,Heikinheimo:2013fta,Hambye:2013sna,Kubo:2015cna,Kubo:2016kpb,Kubo:2017wbv,Ouyang:2018eub}. \end{itemize} The scenarios of this class can therefore be called a {\it Higgs-portal scalegenesis}.
+The key point here is to note that this kind of conformally extended SMs (embedded in the asymptotic safety) necessary includes one SM-singlet scalar, $S$, which couples to the Higgs doublet via biquadratic forms with a real scalar~\cite{Hempfling:1996ht} or an extra $U(1)$-charged scalar~\cite{Meissner:2006zh}, or a generic complex scalar with or without $CP$ violation~\cite{AlexanderNunneley:2010nw,Farzinnia:2013pga,Gabrielli:2013hma}, like $ |H|^2 S^2$, known as the {\it Higgs portal scenario}.
+Then the renormalization group evolution of $\lambda_H$ necessarily receives positive contributions from such a portal couplings and makes the $\lambda_H$ bounded from zero, to attain the stable EW vacuum.
+In this case, the EW scale can be dynamically generated from the scale-symmetry breaking at the quantum level, in the following two different ways: \begin{itemize} \item {\it perturbative type} -- Coleman-Weinberg (CW) mechanism~\cite{Coleman:1973jx,Gildener:1976ih} for weakly-coupled massless scalars (\cite{Hempfling:1996ht,Meissner:2006zh,AlexanderNunneley:2010nw,Farzinnia:2013pga,Gabrielli:2013hma} and also see, e.g., related references that have cited those papers); \item {\it nonperturbative type} -- dimensional transmutation of a nonperturbatively created scale by a strongly coupled hidden sector~ \cite{Kubo:2014ova,Hur:2011sv,Holthausen:2013ota,Heikinheimo:2013fta,Hambye:2013sna,Kubo:2015cna,Kubo:2016kpb,Kubo:2017wbv,Ouyang:2018eub}. \end{itemize} The scenarios of this class can therefore be called a {\it Higgs-portal scalegenesis}.

 A common feature that all perturbative-type Higgs-portal scalegenesis mechanisms share is the presence of a flat direction in the tree-level scalar potential.
 It is necessarily present if the determinant of the scalar quartic-coupling matrix vanishes~\cite{Kannike:2019upf}.
-It ensures that all scalars acquire their vacuum expectation values (VEVs) simultaneously by quantum corrections, i.e. the CW mechanism, and thus, an inevitably light dilaton-like scalar state emerges as a pseudo-Nambu-Goldstone (NG) boson associated with the anomalous scale symmetry~\cite{Coleman:1973jx} (also called the scalon in the original Gildener-Weinberg approach~\cite{Gildener:1976ih}).
+It ensures that all scalars acquire their VEVs simultaneously by quantum corrections, i.e. the CW mechanism, and thus, an inevitably light dilaton-like scalar state emerges as a pseudo-Nambu-Goldstone (NG) boson associated with the anomalous scale symmetry~\cite{Coleman:1973jx} (also called the scalon in the original Gildener-Weinberg approach~\cite{Gildener:1976ih}).